-The chapter Login-free servers and networks contains additional information about configuring free servers.
+The chapter Open access networks (no login) on page 42 contains additional information about configuring free servers.
 Note that if a user-defined page is defined as a redirect, this of course has to be defined as a free IP address.